abhi9vaidya/abhi9vaidya/README.md

   </a>
 </p>

-_Open to interesting projects, collaborations._
+_Open to discussions, ideas, and interesting problems._